BloomTech-Labs/forest-fire-watch-fe/README.md

 # APIs

-## BCrypt/JWT

-🚫Replace text below with a description of the API

-Water's like me.
-It's laaazy ...
-Boy, it always looks for the easiest way to do things A little happy sunlight shining through there.
-Let all these little things happen.
-Don't fight them.
-Learn to use them.
-Even the worst thing we can do here is good.

 ## Mapbox

-This api gives the application the abilty to convert adresses to latlong for our backend applications.
+-  This api gives the application the abilty to convert addresses to lat/long for our backend applications.
 Later, this will give us the ability to show more data to the users.

-# 3️⃣ Environment Variables
+# Environment Variables

 In order for the app to function correctly, the user must set up their own environment variables.
 There should be a .env file containing the following: